status-im/help.status.im/docs/en/your-profile-and-preferences/view-and-edit-your-status-profile.md

   - navigation
 ---

-# Edit your Status profile
+# View and edit your Status profile

 !!! note ""
     Currently, some sections are not editable on Status desktop.
 Use the Status mobile app to edit them.